Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Structure in Representative Phase Families

 If $k=d$, then no extension failure occurs beyond defect generation.
 Thus every $B_t(\mathcal P)$ with $t>d$ is zero, and the boundary quotient $\mathcal B(\mathcal P)$ vanishes. \end{proof}

 The detection criterion has a practical consequence.
 It turns the analysis of the obstruction into a finite calculation that proceeds depth by depth.
 At each stage we ask a single question: do the axioms extend uniquely from one filtration level to the next.
 The answer determines whether that depth contributes a nontrivial obstruction component.
-The process can therefore be summarised as a short intrinsic workflow that isolates every nonvanishing $B_t(\mathcal P)$ and then assembles the full boundary quotient from these pieces.
+The process can therefore be summarised as a short intrinsic workflow that detects nonvanishing $B_t(\mathcal P)$ and then assembles the full boundary quotient from these pieces.

-\begin{remark} At each depth $t>d$, at most one APT axiom can fail, and each axiom has a canonical index $i\in\{1,\dots,5\}$.
+\begin{remark} At each depth $t>d$, boundary behaviour is associated with the failure patterns of the APT axioms tested at that depth, and each axiom carries a canonical index $i\in\{1,\dots,5\}$.
 Thus whenever $B_t(\mathcal P)\neq 0$, it corresponds uniquely to a nonzero canonical component $B_i(\mathcal P)$ in the decomposition

 In phases where failures occur at five distinct depths, all five components $B_1,\dots,B_5$ can be nonzero. \end{remark}

 \begin{theorem} There exist terminating algebraic phases $\mathcal P$ for which all five canonical obstruction components are nonzero, i.e.